veltenlab/CloneTracer/primer_design/README.md

 There are 3 main input files required to run the script:

-* csv file with the following format:
+* .csv file with the following format:

 | symbol      | CHROM  | POS
 | ----------- | ------ |-----------